12: Just Another Body

 There came an upward tug on her lips, but she didn’t let that out.
 Uzi would be amused at her inner contradictions — no, she would be smug.
 She’d flash some obnoxious smirk that’d need to be corrected with a threat or a tease.

 Better to have something to correct than this blank state of disrepair.
-(J’s pen had kept moving, and she startled to see that she’d drawn Uzi on her page, purple brows knit in determination.)
+(J’s pen had kept moving, and she was startled to see that she’d drawn Uzi on her page, purple brows knit in determination.)

 J mirrored that expression.
 She would have something to correct — soon.
 That was why she couldn’t do a postmortem.
 The mission wasn’t over, Uzi wasn’t dead, and J’s work wasn’t done.